Five Elements of an Effective Agenda

 Five Essential Elements for an Effective Agenda

-Create and Distribute an Agenda: Like most of you, I am inundated with paperwork and sometimes feel like I need to declare war on white paper and print on any other color so I can find what I am looking for when I am looking for it.
-That being said, an agenda is not the place to skimp, we can shift much of our production to electronic format and e-readers, but when it comes to an agenda, the creation and distribution of a hard copy at meetings is so critical I always make extra copies to distribute when meeting in person and re-send a copy of just the agenda when meeting online.
+Like most of you, I am inundated with paperwork and sometimes feel like I need to declare war on white paper and print on any other color so I can find what I am looking for when I am looking for it.
+That being said, an agenda is not the place to skimp.
+We can shift much of our production to electronic format and e-readers, but when it comes to an agenda, the creation and distribution of a hard copy at meetings is so critical that I always make extra copies to distribute when meeting in person and re-send a copy of just the agenda when meeting online.

 - Who is going with you, when and what time are you leaving and from where?